msssk/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 `noDataMessage` | An optional message to be displayed when no results are returned by a query.
 `loadingMessage` | An optional message to be displayed in the loading node which appears when a new page of results is requested.
 `getBeforePut` | if `true` (the default), any `save` operations will re-fetch the item from the store via a `get` call, before applying changes represented by dirty data.
-`query` | An object to be passed when issuing store queries, which may contain filter criteria.
-`queryOptions` | An object to be passed along with `query` when issuing store queries.
-Note that the standard `start`, `count`, and `sort` properties are already managed by OnDemandList itself.
-`store` | An instance of a `dojo/store` implementation, from which to fetch data.
+`collection` | An instance of a dstore implementation, from which to fetch data.

 ### Method Summary